-Not all things support O-Auth or O-Auth2 so using the Twitter authentication becomes difficult.
-Tinamous addresses that by allowing the use of Http Basic or ApiKey style authentication for your things.
-Although to help security you have to enable this for thing device account.
+Not all devices support O-Auth, so using the Twitter authentication becomes difficult.
+Tinamous addresses this problem by allowing the use of HTTP Basic or API Key style authentication for your 'Things'.

 The API is the cornerstone of Tinamous.
 You can read/post status messages, add/read measurements, as well as raise and handle alerts.

 You can also connect using MQTT which supports publishing and subscriptions for status posts, measurements and alerts.